The thought of penetration hurts.

 Glossy-like feel of the silicone makes the dilators a bit sticky to the touch.
 It feels as though you’re holding a tennis racquet, the grip of which is designed to avoid it slipping out of your hand.
 Or as though you’re letting a slip-proof phone case rest on your palm – as you angle your hand slightly, it doesn’t slip out easily.

-On the other hand, dilators of the Intimate Rose brand have a matte-like feel of the silicone, which makes them silky smooth and soft to the touch.
+As Jane shared, women like the feeling of the smoother finish, so they listened.
+The matte-like feel of the silicone indeed makes them silky smooth and soft to the touch.
 When you run your fingers along the surface, it’s as though you’re touching a silk-like texture.
 The dilator can slip around your palm and fingers effortlessly.

 When running your fingers along the bare dilators, this difference IS significant to the touch.